andrei-markeev/cloudpebble-portable/README.md

 - [ ] 🔴 Dependencies management UI not implemented yet
 - [x] 🟢 Project settings UI works

-#### Known issues

-- Emulator will not shutdown automatically if you close the app.
-Please either shut it down manually before exiting via UI, or kill the wsl processes after exiting.

 ### Usage

 Download the `cloudpebble-portable.com` executable from **Releases**.
 Drop it into your watch app folder (i.e. where your `appinfo.json` or `package.json` resides) and run.
 The browser will pop up, showing CloudPebble interface.